cosmos/sdk-tutorials/voter/index.md

  ![Application screenshot](./2.png)

-1. Sign in as Alice
+### 3 Sign in as Alice

 Sign in with the passphrases for Alice.
-The mnemonic passphrases are printed in the console.
+The mnemonic passphrases that were printed in the console after you ran the `starport serve` command.

 The tutorial has generously given Alice some tokens so she can use the app to generate a poll.

-1. Create a poll
+### 4 Create a poll

-Now that you are signed in as Alice, click `Access Wallet` and then `Import existing wallet`.
-Enter one of the passphrases that is in your console.
-Now you can give your wallet a name and password.
-The wallet can handle multiple accounts, give it a name in order to easier recognise wallets in the future.
-For this example, naming this wallet `voter` would make sense.
-You can find your newly created transaction type in the `Custom Type` navigation point.
+Now that you are signed in as Alice, you can access a wallet that has the tokens required to create a poll.

+The wallet in the voter app can handle multiple accounts.
+Give your wallet a descriptive name and password.
+Using a descriptive wallet name helps you recognize this wallet in future transactions.
+For this example, naming this wallet `voter` makes sense.

+1. Click `Access Wallet` and then `Import existing wallet`.
+2. Enter the passphrase for Alice that was output to your console when you launched the voter app with the `starport serve` command.
+3.

+You can find your newly created transaction type in the `Custom Type` navigation point on the web browser frontend app.
 Enter an example value for Title and Poll option to see the workflow.
 You should see a new object created and displayed next to the form.
 You have successfully created an object and stored it on the blockchain!

 This, however, does not look and work exactly like initially explained.
 You should be able to add more option fields (and store them as an array) and they should be displayed as interactive buttons.